kevinneufeld/PSBuildSecrets/README.md

 az keyvault create -n 'project1' -g 'BuildSecrets' -l 'northeurope'

 # Set the secrets for the staging build environment

+# IMPORTANT: The - character in the variable name will automatically be replaced with the _ character
+#            when set in a environent as environment variable. my-secret-1 would be my_secret_1.
 az keyvault secret set --vault-name 'project1' --name 'my-secret-1' --value 'mysecretvalue' az keyvault secret set --vault-name 'project1' --name 'my-secret-2' --value 'mysecretvalue'